 Best Budget Smart Bulb

 Integrating smart lighting across multiple platforms usually requires expensive proprietary hubs.
-The Nanoleaf Essentials A19 utilizes the new Matter standard over Thread, allowing it to communicate directly with Apple HomeKit, Google Assistant, or Amazon Alexa straight out of the box.
+The Nanoleaf Essentials A19 uses the new Matter standard over Thread, allowing it to communicate directly with Apple HomeKit, Google Assistant, or Amazon Alexa straight out of the box.
 We tested the circadian sync feature exclusively through Apple HomeKit’s Adaptive Lighting.
 It smoothly adjusted the color temperature from a crisp 5000K in the morning to a warm 2700K at night.
 Peaking at 1100 lumens, it holds its own against bulbs triple its price.
 The Thread protocol ensured our commands registered in milliseconds during testing.

 You must own a Thread border router, like an Apple TV 4K or HomePod mini, to access the faster response times and circadian features.
 Without it, the bulb defaults to standard Bluetooth, which is frustratingly slow.
 If you already own a compatible smart home hub, this $20 bulb offers the cheapest entry point into reliable, automated daylight tracking.